 On the morning of 29th June 2012 a very tragic accident was witnessed in Noida, on the outskirts of Delhi.
 A speeding truck hit two elephants walking without reflectors, killing one elephant and injuring the second elephant severely!
 The mahouts of both elephants were injured and the truck driver vanished from the crime scene.

 It was a very cold day at the gardens of Srinagar, in Kashmir; the gardeners were working in the grounds, raking out fallen leaves around the tulips, the famous tulips of the Cheshmashahi gardens to which thousands of tourists flocked each day with their cameras and appreciative exclamations.
 The horticulture department of Kashmir took pride in their work and everyone worked with silent concentration before the gardens could be thrown open to the public for the morning, they took their tulips very seriously!
+No-one quite knew how to react when the calm of the morning work was broken suddenly by a very loud startled yelp and the galloping of a very large female moon bear across the green lawns to vanish into some shrubbery.
 Read more »